mayapeneva/JS-Complete/README.md

 # JS-Complete
-The Complete JavaScript Course by Jonas Schmedtmann
+The Complete JavaScript Course by Jonas Schmedtmann incl excersices